Toil Architecture

 As noted in Job Basics, a job is the atomic unit of work in a Toil workflow.
 Workflows extend the Job class to define units of work.
 These jobs are pickled and stored in the job-store by the leader, and are retrieved and un-pickled by the worker when they are scheduled to run.

 During scheduling, Toil does not work with the actual Job objects.
 Instead, JobDescription objects are used to store all the information that the Toil Leader ever needs to know about the Job.
-This includes requirements information, dependency information, commands to issue, etc.
+This includes requirements information, dependency information, body object to run, worker command to issue, etc.

 Internally, the JobDescription object is referenced by its jobStoreID, which is often not human readable.
 However, the Job and JobDescription objects contain several human-readable names that are useful for logging and identification: